sociovirology/aiv_detection_environment/README.md

 4) AIV_qPCR_primer_analysis.sh: This shell script uses published sequences in the Influenza Research Database (http://fludb.org) to verify if Spackman et al 2003 primers (for M-segment qPCR) are expected to work on M segments of avian influenza virus

 5) positive_control_analysis.sh: This shell script analyzes positive control sample against the reference sequence.
 Note that this file depends on minion_demultiplexing_flu_assignment.sh

+6) checking_similar_sequences.sh: This shell script checks if there are identical/very similar reads in the sequencing dataset